open-sauced/maintainer-intro-course/maintainer-powerups.md

 # Maintainer Power Ups

 Maintainers have a variety of daily tasks.
 You often juggle triaging new issues, reviewing pull requests, testing changes, and managing and moderating the community, such as welcoming new contributors and thanking contributors for their contributions.
 Most of the time, you are expected to respond to these tasks promptly.
 Sometimes, these never-ending tasks take too much time and are overwhelming.
-And it would help if you were efficient in what you do.
+It would help if you were efficient in what you do.

-The good news is that some tools and features on GitHub allow you to automate tasks that help you save some time and make your work lighter.
+The good news is that some tools and features on GitHub allow you to automate tasks, which can help you save time and make your work lighter.
 In this chapter, we will talk about these maintainer power ups from GitHub.

 ## GitHub Actions

 Let's say your project receives more new issues and pull requests daily.
 You want to welcome each new contributor, thank them for their contributions, and tell them you will triage their issues and review their pull requests.
 You want to do more but don't have time to respond to them because you're still busy with something else.

-Setting up an action to automate these tasks will save you time in responding to contributions individually.
-You can decide which actions you want to have in each repository.
+Setting up actions to automate these tasks will save you time responding to contributions individually.
+You can decide which actions to include in each repository.

 ![Create GitHub Action](./assets/img/gh-actions.png)